 12. Lens Stabilization

-Some lenses have lens stabilization settings and some don’t, but if yours does, you’ll want to turn it off.
-If you don’t, the camera will continuously be trying to auto-stabilize any shake, and if it’s doing that over the course of a long exposure, it will actually cause images that are less clear.
-You should already be stabilizing the camera with a tripod, and hopefully, a shutter release cable, so there is no need for this function, and because of the long exposure, it will cause more problems that it will solve.
+Some lenses have lens stabilization settings, and some don’t, but if yours does, you’ll want to turn it off.
+If you don’t, the camera will continuously be trying to auto-stabilize any shake, and if it’s doing that over the course of long exposure, it will actually cause images that are less clear.
+You should already be stabilizing the camera with a tripod, and hopefully, a shutter release cable, so there is no need for this function, and because of the long exposure, it will cause more problems than it will solve.

 13. Post Production

 When it comes to photographing the stars, a lot of the magic actually happens in post production processing.
-Don’t be surprised when your images don’t look exactly like what you saw when you took the photograph.
+Don’t be surprised when your images don’t look exactly like what you saw when you took a photograph.

 Post production is where you can adjust the highlights, the shadows, the exposure, and even some of the clarity.
 If you’ve got something in the foreground, you might want to divide the photograph and adjust the settings separately for each zone.
-That way you can bring out the features of the foreground scenery while, at the same time, adjusting the highlights and contrast of the star-filled sky.
+That way, you can bring out the features of the foreground scenery while, at the same time, adjusting the highlights and contrast of the star-filled sky.

 Star Photography Tips

-When you’re learning how to photograph the stars, there are a couple of tricks that can help improve your experience, and maybe your images too.
+When you’re learning how to photograph the stars, there are a couple of tricks that can help improve your experience and maybe your images too.

 As mentioned before, light pollution is a serious impediment to getting great images of the stars.
 Even small towns can produce significant light pollution.
 You want to get as far away from these light sources as you can, and you can use the internet to help you find locations near you.
 Search for international dark sky reserves, and you’ll find locations where the sky is darkest.

 But, you can also help yourself by using a little planning.
 For example, unless your objective is to photograph the moon, you might check for when there will be a moonless night.
 It also helps if you can go up in altitude.
-That leaves the light sources below you and you can then point your camera away from them.
+That leaves the light sources below you, and you can then point your camera away from them.